• Skip to primary navigation

 The men usually assume the helm of leadership roles in the home and church.
 But when it comes to teaching school, that is a job for a young girl.
 Typically just a teenager herself.

-I went to a very Conservative Mennonite School
+I Attended a Very Conservative Mennonite School

-So, I grew up going to a Mennonite school.
+I grew up going to a Mennonite school.
 We had some Beachy Amish/Mennonite neighbors whose kids attended there, so they would pick us up and give us a ride-along to school.

 This is not a very good photo - below.
 But it's an old photo of my classmates and me, in the second grade.
 I am the Amish girl in the front, left.